-No. Grade Description In addition, the First Team Manager is also responsible for instructing the players and other technical staff in the dressing room and the technical area before, during and after matches; as well as carrying out expected media activities.
-P.06 A YOUTH COACH The licence applicant must have appointed at least one qualified coach who is responsible for all football matters related to the youth team(s) as defined in S.01.
+No. Grade Description b) have started and attended the first part of the UEFA A coaching licence course and is working towards completion in a reasonable time frame.
+Simple inscription to the UEFA A coaching licence course is not sufficient to meet this criterion.
+P.06 Α Youth Coach The licence applicant must have appointed at least one qualified coach who is responsible for all football matters related to the youth team(s) as defined in S.01.
 The First Team Manager cannot fulfil this role.
 The Youth Coach must as a minimum: a) hold a valid UEFA B coaching licence or any valid non-UEFA coaching diploma which is equivalent to the UEFA B coaching licence and recognised by UEFA as such; or b) have already started and attended the UEFA B coaching licence course and be working towards completion in a reasonable timeframe.
 Simple inscription to the UEFA B coaching licence course is not sufficient to meet this criterion.
 P.07 Α COMMUNITY RELATIONS LIAISON OFFICER A dedicated Community Relations Liaison Officer (CRLO) must be appointed by each licence applicant to liaise with the IFA Football for All team (the licence applicant should cross reference with the requirements of S.05).
 P.08 Α RIGHTS AND DUTIES The appointment of staff members defined in P.01 to P.07 must have been made by the appropriate body of the licence applicant and the post holder must have his role, responsibilities, rights and duties defined in writing.
 Confirmation of the above must be provided on club-headed paper and duly authorised on behalf of the Board/ Management Committee of the licence applicant.
 P.09 Α DUTY OF REPLACEMENT DURING THE LICENCE SEASON If a function defined in criteria P.01 - P.07 becomes vacant during the licence season, the licensee must ensure that, within a period of a maximum of 60 days, the function is taken over by someone who holds the required qualification.
 Licence applicants must be mindful of the applicability of 4.4.1.5 in this regard.
 In the event that a function defined in criteria P.01 - P.07 becomes vacant due to illness or accident, the licensor may grant an extension to the 60-day period only if reasonably satisfied that the person concerned is still medically unfit to resume his duties.
 Any extension request must be submitted in writing to the licensor.
-Should a function defined in criteria P.01 - P.07 becomes vacant in the 60-day period prior to 31 May 2021 (that being the deadline for submission of the list of licensing decisions to UEFA), the UEFA Club Licence could still be granted provided that: The function was previously held by a person fulfilling the relative qualification requirements stipulated in P.01 - P.07; The function must not remain vacant, but an interim replacement must be appointed at the moment of the licensing decision A replacement having the required qualifications must be appointed within 60 days of the function becoming vacant.
+Should a function defined in criteria P.01 - P.07 becomes vacant in the 60-day period prior to 31 May 2022 (that being the deadline for submission of the list of licensing decisions to UEFA), the UEFA Club Licence could still be granted provided that: The function was previously held by a person fulfilling the relative qualification requirements stipulated in P.01 - P.07; The function must not remain vacant, but an interim replacement must be appointed at the moment of the licensing decision A replacement having the required qualifications must be appointed within 60 days of the function becoming vacant.
 Each replacement must be notified to the IFA by the licence applicant/ licensee within 7 working days after it occurred.
 Compliance with this criterion shall be assessed by the licensor on an ongoing basis.